MrRageXxX/Active-Directory-Detection-Lab/README.md

 ## Overview

 This project demonstrates the deployment of an Active Directory home lab using Windows Server 2022 and a domain-joined Windows 10 endpoint.
-Windows Security logs were forwarded to Splunk to monitor authentication activity and investigate successful and failed logon events.
+Windows Security logs were forwarded to Splunk Enterprise to monitor authentication activity and investigate successful and failed logon events.

-## Lab Components
+## Lab Architecture

 - Windows Server 2022 Domain Controller
 - Active Directory Domain Services (AD DS)